mathieuSauvage/LightningProcessor/README.md

 		import numpy as np
 		print np.arange(1,6)
-there should be no error! then you are done and you can load the plugin, yeah!
+there should be no error!
+You are done and you can load the plugin, yeah!

 ## usage in Maya